R-Bot: An LLM-based Query Rewrite System

 \section{Introduction}

 Query rewrite is designed to transform an SQL query into a logically equivalent version that is more efficient to execute, playing a crucial role in enhancing query performance in numerous practical scenarios.
+In Huawei's real-world database deployments, slow queries are regularly identified and optimized for improved performance.
+For instance, while migrating an enterprise's core application, we rewrote 20 critical queries, leading to a 3.7x reduction in workload latency.
 Despite its significance, the process of query rewrite is NP-hard~\cite{zhou2021learned,zhou2023learned}, meaning there is a vast collection of possible rewrite rules, and the number of potential rule combinations increases exponentially.
 This complexity makes identifying an effective combination of rules a challenging and laborious task.
 There are two main paradigms for addressing this challenge.

-\hi{Heuristic-Based Methods.} Some heuristic-based methods apply the rules in a fixed order derived from practical experience (e.g., PostgreSQL~\cite{postgresql}).
+\hi{Heuristic-based Methods.} Some heuristic-based methods apply the rules in a fixed order derived from practical experience (e.g., PostgreSQL~\cite{postgresql}).
 However, they may not achieve optimal results for queries requiring different rule orders, thereby risking the omission of essential rewrite sequences.
 Furthermore, other heuristic-based methods (e.g., Volcano~\cite{graefe1993volcano}) attempt to comprehensively explore various rule orders through heuristic acceleration.
 Nevertheless, they might overlook dependencies among rules, such as an initially inapplicable rule could be activated by another, leading to the potential neglect of vital rewrite sequences.
-Consequently, heuristic-based approaches are often criticized for their {\it inferior quality}.
+Thus, heuristic-based approaches are often criticized for their {\it inferior quality}.

-\hi{Learning-Based Methods.} To optimize query rewrite, learning-based methods have been proposed~\cite{zhou2021learned, zhou2023learned}.
+\hi{Learning-based Methods.} To optimize query rewrite, learning-based methods have been proposed~\cite{zhou2021learned, zhou2023learned}.
 These methods employ neural networks that are trained on historical query rewrites to identify and apply the most advantageous rules for rewriting a query.
 However, learning-based approaches face criticism for their {\it low robustness}.
-For example, models trained through these methods struggle to adapt to unseen database schemas without undergoing additional training on hundreds of new query rewrite examples, which may not be readily available in many scenarios.
+For example, models trained through these methods struggle to adapt to unseen database schemas without undergoing additional training on {new query rewrite examples (e.g., hundreds of examples)}, which may not be readily available in real scenarios.